 2. Shaw’s Bridge & Giant’s Ring – one of the best walks in and around Belfast

-The Shaw’s Bridge is a luxurious leg of the Lagan Towpath walk that will eventually cross county lines as you make your way to the Giant’s Ring in County Down.
+The Shaw’s Bridge is a luxurious leg of on of the best and most scenic cycle routes in Belfast, the Lagan Towpath walk, that will eventually cross county lines as you make your way to the Giant’s Ring in County Down.